Quantitative AI Risk Assessments: Opportunities and Challenges: Discussion

 \subsection{The Tension Between Customization and Standardization}

 There are two desirable properties of a quantitative risk assessment that seem to be in conflict.
 The first property is to have a consistent specification of the metrics to use and a clear strategy for aggregating these metrics into simple composite scores.
-This standardization would allow the direct comparison of two different AI systems, much as we do with consumer product reviews or home inspection reports.
+This standardization would allow the direct comparison of two different AI systems, much as we do with consumer product reviews.
 The second property is the need to customize an assessment based on the particular use case of the AI system.
 For example, assume our general palette of risk dimensions includes fairness and risk of adversarial attacks.
 If we are assessing these for a model predicting manufacturing defects, human fairness is not relevant.
 Likewise, a model that is going to be deployed within an enterprise behind a firewall may be less concerned with the risk of adversarial attacks.
-Similar tensions between standardization and comparison exist in other domains such as evaluating business performance~\cite{arya2005use} or health care delivery~\cite{sinsky2021standardization} with similar trade-offs emerging in those spaces.
-The lack of a generalized approach for how to address this standarization vs. customizability suggests that if the specific metrics for a given risk dimension vary across two models being compared, it remains an open question as to how to develop summary metrics that remain comparable across the two models.
+Similar tensions between customization and comparison exist in other domains such as evaluating business performance~\cite{arya2005use} or health care delivery~\cite{sinsky2021standardization}.
+It remains an open question how to develop customized summary metrics that still support cross-model comparison.